Akashic101/blog/src/blog/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python.md

 Outliers are times that fall outside the whiskers, specifically 1.5 times the IQR below Q1 or above Q3.
 These values are marked as red dots in the box plot.

-Let's have a look at the only time that was so fast it is marked as an outlier.
-The fastest women of the entire race was in the W30-class and ran a 00:39:40, putting her into 16th place overall.
-Her lap-times, each 2km long, where:
+Let's take a look at the only time that was so fast it is marked as an outlier.
+The fastest woman of the entire race was in the W30-class and ran a 00:39:40, putting her in 16th place overall.
+Her lap-times, each 2km long, were:

 | Lap | Time     |
 | --- | -------- |